LOVECon: Text-driven Training-Free Long Video Editing with ControlNet: Method

 \subsection{Cross-Window Attention}

-Long videos should be split into consecutive windows for editing due to resource constraints.
+A short video clip, like 8 frames, can be edited simultaneously in one mini-batch.
+When it comes to longer videos, they should be split into consecutive windows for editing due to resource constraints.
 However, naively treating the windows as isolated ones easily results in inconsistency between windows.
-The proposed cross-window attention addresses this issue by augmenting the generation of the current window with information from the other windows to ensure global style and to improve details.
+The proposed cross-window attention addresses this issue by augmenting the generation of the current window with information from the other windows to ensure global style and improve details.

-Concretely, original self-attention applies computations to the $L$ tokens in $\vh^{i,j}_t$ to account for intra-image attention.
-Existing studies~\citep{qi2023fatezero} refurbish it as a spatial-temporal one to include inter-image information for video editing, using $[\vh^{i,j}_t,\vh^{i, K/2}_t] \in \R^{2l \times d}$ to construct the key and value matrices for attention computation, where $\vh^{i, K/2}_t$ refers to the feature of the middle frame in the window of concern.
+Concretely, original self-attention applies computations to the $L$ tokens in $h^{i,j}_t$ to account for intra-image attention.
+Existing studies~\cite{qi2023fatezero} refurbish it as a spatial-temporal one to include inter-image information for video editing, using $[h^{i,j}_t,h^{i, K/2}_t] \in \mathbb{R}^{2l \times d}$ to construct the key and value matrices for attention computation, where $h^{i, K/2}_t$ refers to the feature of the middle frame in the window of concern.
 However, such a strategy still cannot tackle the inter-window inconsistency.

 We advocate further improving it by including more contextual information.
-Specifically, we extend $\vh^{i,j}$ to $[\vh^{1,1}_t,\vh^{i-1,K}_t,\vh^{i,j}_t,\vh^{i,K}_t]\in \R^{4l \times d}$ for computing the key and value matrices in the attention, where $\vh^{1,1}_t,\vh^{i-1,K}_t,$ and $\vh^{i,K}_t$ denote the features of the first frame of the first window, the last frame of the previous window, and the last frame of the current window, respectively.
+Specifically, we extend $h^{i,j}$ to $[h^{1,1}_t,h^{i-1,K}_t,h^{i,j}_t,h^{i,K}_t]\in \mathbb{R}^{4l \times d}$ for computing the key and value matrices in the attention, where $h^{1,1}_t,h^{i-1,K}_t,$ and $h^{i,K}_t$ denote the features of the first frame of the first window, the last frame of the previous window, and the last frame of the current window, respectively.
 The first one provides guidance on global style for the frames in the current window, and the others govern the variation dynamics.
-Compared to video editing methods relying on costly fully cross-frame attention~\citep{zhang2023controlvideo}, which performs attention over all frames in the window, our method can significantly reduce memory usage while keeping global consistency.
+Compared to video editing methods relying on costly fully cross-frame attention~\cite{zhang2023controlvideo}, which performs attention over all frames in the window, our method can significantly reduce memory usage while keeping global consistency.